fabri1983/java2proto2grpc/README.md

 #### Useful tips
-- I have some tracked files in a repository which are automatically modified when building the code.
+- I have some tracked files which potentially can be modified.
 I don't want to untrack them, I just don't want them to appear as modified and I don't want them to be staged when I git add.
 Solution:
 	```sh